 If you are a hiker like me then there is no way you don’t have pair of merino wool socks, I

 guess that’s why you are here.
 Merino wool products are used by hikers all around the world.
-Socks is the popular merino wool item among hikers because of its great physical properties.
-But despite its great properties still people have doubt in their mind after buying the Merino wool and i.e does marine wool shrink?
+Socks are the popular merino wool item among hikers because of their great physical properties.
+But despite its great properties still, people have doubts in their mind after buying the Merino wool and i.e does marine wool shrink?

 Does merino wool shrink?